why IZEA Worldwide Inc. [IZEA] is a Good Choice for Investors After New Price Target of $3.00

 Ladenburg Thalmann have made an estimate for IZEA Worldwide Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on January 26, 2021.
 The new note on the price target was released on June 26, 2020, representing the official price target for IZEA Worldwide Inc. stock.

-IZEA Worldwide Inc. [IZEA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.07.
-With this latest performance, IZEA shares dropped by -9.59% in over the last four-week period, additionally plugging by 269.61% over the last 6 months – not to mention a rise of 1785.00% in the past year of trading.
+IZEA Worldwide Inc. [IZEA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.88.
+With this latest performance, IZEA shares gained by 28.61% in over the last four-week period, additionally plugging by 363.20% over the last 6 months – not to mention a rise of 2645.22% in the past year of trading.

 With the latest financial reports released by the company, IZEA Worldwide Inc. posted -0.18/share EPS, while the average EPS was predicted by analysts to be reported at -0.07/share.
 When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -157.10%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for IZEA.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for IZEA Worldwide Inc. go to 10.00%.